JeffreyPanotes/ticket-lifecycle/README.md

 </p>

 <h1>Resolving Tickets in osTicket</h1>
-In this lab I go through the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+We will go through the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />

 <h2>Lifecycle Stages</h2>